lly00412/online_lang_splatting/README.md

 ### Update:

 We add running RGBL-disentanglement in the "lang_disent" branch.
-See the following sections for instructions.
+See the following section for instructions.

 ## 🚀 Getting Started